sociomantic-tsunami/nessie-ui/src/Icon/README.md

 Component Description
 ---------------------

-A Nessie Icon contains a `<svg>` that can display different icons in different forms using this combinations of options:
+A Nessie Icon contains a SVG that can display different icons in different forms using this combinations of options:

 Theme:
 	- light: used for icons within a module [default]